Maximilian Krah

-Maximilian Krah (born January 28, 1977) is a German lawyer and politician who is serving as an Alternative for Germany Member of the European Parliament.
+Maximilian Eugen Krah (born 28 January 1977) is a German lawyer and politician for right-wing populist Alternative for Germany (AfD).
+He has served as a Member of the European Parliament (MEP) from 2019 until March 2025 when he became a member of the German parliament.

+In April 2024, Krah gained international attention when the German Prosecutor General arrested his assistant, suspected of spying for China by passing on information about negotiations and decisions in the European Parliament to China's intelligence service.
+This and comments Krah made about the Nazi era in a subsequent media interview were seen by observers as having triggered the decision by the European parliamentarian group Identity and Democracy (ID) to exclude the AfD from membership on 23 May 2024.
+Since then, Krah has sat with the non-attached members.
+In September 2025, parliamentary immunity for Krah was lifted and police searched his home and offices.

 Biography

-Krah grew up in Upper Lusatia as the youngest of three children.
+Krah was born in Räckelwitz and grew up in Upper Lusatia as the youngest of three children.
 His mother was a teacher and his father Peter Krah was an engineer, an executive for the local chapter of the Christian Democratic Union and later an advisor to the Ministry for Interior and Sports of Lower Saxony.
-After high school, Krah studied law at the Technical University of Dresden followed by an MBA at the London Business School and the Columbia Business School in New York.
-In 2004 he completed state examinations to practice as a lawyer and was called to the bar in 2005.
-He also ran a law firm in Dresden with two colleagues.
+After high school and military service, Krah studied law at the Technical University of Dresden followed by an MBA at the London Business School and the Columbia Business School in New York.
+He ran a law firm in Dresden with two colleagues.

+As a young lawyer, Krah worked for the Traditionalist-Catholic SSPX, setting up a network including a foundation in Austria as well as companies in Switzerland and Liechtenstein.
+According to Krah, he first came into contact with SSPX in 2005, and later worked for the "Generalhaus," the international headquarters of the SSPX in Switzerland.
+In 2008, he set up the non-profit Jaidhofer Foundation in Vienna, to preserve the castle and manage the assets bequeathed by Rosa Gutmann to the SSPX.

 Krah lives in Dresden.
-He is a practicing Catholic, is widowed and has seven children.
+He is a practising Catholic, is widowed and has eight children by three women.